auth0/docs/articles/quickstart/native/react-native/00-login.md

 ```

 ::: note
-This file will be `ios/<YOUR PROJECT>/AppDelegate.m` on applications using the [old architecture](https://reactnative.dev/docs/next/new-architecture-app-intro#ios---use-objective-c-mm-extension).
+This file will be `ios/<YOUR PROJECT>/AppDelegate.m` on applications using the <a href="https://reactnative.dev/docs/next/new-architecture-app-intro#ios---use-objective-c-mm-extension" target="_blank">old architecture</a>.
 :::

 Next, add a URLScheme using your App's bundle identifier.